 - Information about support services available to you.
 For example: Learning Support, Counselling, Careers Advice and Guidance, Welfare, Financial Help.

-While you are a learner at York College we expect you to:
+While you are a student at York College we expect you to:

 - Respect other people regardless of differences in culture, ability, race, gender, age, religion, sexual orientation or social class

 - Attend your classes and other scheduled events regularly and punctually

 - Complete set work on time and to the best of your ability

 - Take care of the college buildings, furnishings and equipment and respect other people's property

 - Help to make the college a safe and pleasant environment for everyone

 During your time at York College we will ask you if you think we have kept these promises.

 As part of our commitment to continuous improvement we welcome your feedback.
 As a student, or user of the college, your views are often sought through surveys, invitations to specific meetings, and representation on a variety of student, course and college committees including the Student Course Representative Framework.